confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 Often countries enter into formal agreements to co-operate but no new organisation is created.
 These will not be included.
 As an example, AUKUS is an alliance between three countries (Australia, the United Kingdom and the United States) but the [AUKUS treaty](https://assets.publishing.service.gov.uk/media/67504f270b3e68dfc448c85f/TS_92.2024_UK_Australia_USA_Agreement_Exchange_Naval_Nuclear_Propulsion_Information.pdf) does not create a new legal person.

 ## Entities established by informal agreements
 Organisations that are established through informal agreements such as memoranda of understanding (MOU) are not included.
-For example, the [Eastern Africa Power Pool](https://eappool.org/) is a regional institution set up through a memorandum of understanding between members (and another between utility oprators).
+For example, the [Eastern Africa Power Pool](https://eappool.org/) is a regional institution set up through a memorandum of understanding between members (and another between utility operators).
 MOUs are not legally binding.